Supporting ākonga with health conditions

 • staff training in using equipment such as inhalers, Epipens, injectors.

-Setting up for a return to ECE or school after diagnosis
+Setting up for a return to learning after diagnosis

 • tikanga or protocols – how they would like to be welcomed back